Last Updated on November 14, 2023 by Maryam Siddiqui

 Surprisingly, Porto has also been attracting retirees looking to live a comfortable life, with hospitable people and good healthcare around them.
 Even in times of modernism and individualistic societies, the Portuense warmth is one of the best things about living here.

-In most cases, entrepreneurs and remote workers look for an apartment here because they find it worthwhile to live in one of Portugal’s biggest business hubs.
+In most cases, entrepreneurs and remote workers look for an apartment here because they find living in one of Portugal’s biggest business hubs worthwhile.
 The rent is surely a small investment, given all the value and connections people get from it.

 How to choose or find a good rental in Porto?